 - Pursuiter: an inverted V-shaped plot with the peak in the 1-minute range

 What’s Your Phenotype?

-Here’s the fun part.
-ZwiftPower displays phenotype charts to the profiles of each ZwiftPower user, allowing each of us to see where our strengths and weaknesses lie.
+Here’s the fun part: ZwiftPower displays critical power charts on the profiles of each ZwiftPower user, allowing us to see where our strengths and weaknesses lie.
 Just view your profile page (here’s mine) and look at the graphs directly below your profile pic.
 Here’s what mine looks like today:

 The bars on the left display your power numbers in w/kg, while the bars on the right display them in pure watts.

 Your best three bars in terms of population percentile rank are color-coded – these are your strongest points.
 Orange is your best, dark blue second best, light blue third best.
 So in my profile, my best is 20-minute wattage, followed by 5-minute and 1-minute.